drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 4. Save the file as a format supporting alpha channels by pressing `<CMD><SHIFT>S`.
 For Photoscan imports, `TIFF` is recommended.
 Tick the box called "*Alpha Channels*" and press `<CR>` twice to save.

 5. (**optional**) In Photoscan, after loading the photos into the workspace with *Workflow*>*Add photos*/*Add folder*, click *Tools*>*Import*>*Import masks...*.
 Make sure that "*Method*" is set to "*From Alpha*" and click okay.
 The masked areas will then be darkened to indicate they are masked.

+**Bonus Tip:** To import masks from one photo into another, simpler drag the channel onto the new photo.

+Note that this is based on the ancient CS3 that's installed on the Mac I'm currently using, and may not apply to newer versions.